Two of the most well-known hot spots in Archer City include The Royal Theater and Booked Up.

 We also invite you to play nine holes of golf at the Archer City Country Club or test your wits on our Miniature Golf Course.
 You can also relax under our covered pavillion at Burkett Park while your kids enjoy the Hilbers Playground, take a walk through the park on the Nature Trail, or head on over to the City Lake and try your luck fishing off of our pier.
 If you would like to cool off on a hot summer day, take a dive in our municipal swimming pool.

 Looking to stay the night?
-Try out the unique Spur Hotel located just off the north side of the square on Highway 79 or Ruthie's Place.
-More information on both of these establishments may be found on this page under Accomodations.
+Try out the unique Spur Hotel located just off the north side of the square on Highway 79.
+More information on the

 Looking to stay longer?
 We’d love to have you join us in Archer City, Texas.
 In no time, you will be enjoying our small town life, and we’re just 25 miles from Wichita Falls in case you get the urge to go to the city.